38. Slovenia and Croatia – 2014

 Split

 The palace grounds, inside the wall, are quite large: 500 by 750 feet or 375,000 square feet.
-Over centuries, people came to live within the walls of the Palace.
-Since these houses were built over centuries, they are of many styles.
-It is really fascinating.
+People built houses inside the palace walls over the centuries, which is why the houses vary so much.

 The main/official entrance to the complex is through the beautiful North Gate.
 In the Roman days, a wide street led right to the palace from this gate.
-Today the road is pretty narrow, since houses expanded into it and now it is lined with tourist shops.
+Today the road is pretty narrow, because houses expanded into the road and now it is lined with tourist shops.

 The main square in front of the palace is magnificent with Egyptian red granite columns from Luxor as well as a Sphinx from there.
 The Romans had conquered Egypt and took spoils.

-Our visit to the palace grounds was curtailed somewhat, area wise, because parts were closed for the filming of “Game of Thrones”.
+During our visit to the palace, parts of the grounds were closed for the filming of “Game of Thrones”.
 The Palace grounds have been lived in for 1700 years and they are still vibrant with both locals and tourists.
-It is amazing how the grounds of the palace have been reconfigured over the centuries.

 The town has natural Sulphur springs, and next to the fish market is a Spa Building built in 1905 – art Nouveau style.
 On the building are sculptures of figures with their towels and fingers in their ears – to block out the fish market noises.